 At least five days before the judge will hear the case, the hospital must send the patient a copy of its request and the doctor’s report.
 It must also send a document explaining the patient’s rights, including the right to be represented by a lawyer in court.
-A bailiff (an official messenger) must deliver these documents directly to the patient.
+A bailiff (a legal messenger) must deliver these documents directly to the patient.

 But if receiving the report could worsen the patient’s physical or psychological health, the court can allow the report to be sent to someone else instead.
 For example, the report could be sent to the person in charge of the place where the patient is living.

 The hospital must also notify these people that the judge will hear the case:

 - the patient’s parent or someone acting as the parent

-- if there is no legal representative, the patient’s married or civil union spouse, or common law partner
+- if there is no mandatary or tutor, the patient’s married or civil union spouse, or partner

 - if there is no spouse or partner, the patient’s close relative or someone concerned for the patient